Kenz-Dempsey/Kenz-dempsey/README.md

 - 👋 Hi, I’m @kenz-dempsey
-- 👀 I’m interested in Web Development
+- 👀 I am a freelance web developer specializing in React and WordPress
 - 🔥 I’m 19 years old, and live in Vancouver, Canada
-- 🌱 I’m currently learning JavaScript, React & Python
 - 💞️ I’m looking to collaborate on front-end projects!
 - 📫 How to reach me: <br>
 My portfolio: https://www.kenz.dev <br>